KankakeeCommunityCollege/kcc-gem-theme/notes-on-bs5-migration.md

 We should consider customizing BS5 and eliminating the excessive amount of custom style rules and style overrides to reduce asset sizes.
 For example, instead of using `.typography__h2` we should customize the BS5 h2 style rules.

+## Audit site for deprecated BS4 items

+To look for deprecated BS4 classes in a project run `node look-for-deprecated-bs4-classes.mjs` and then manually check any files that are logged to the console from running the script.

+To look for JS that may need to be updated run `node look-for-deprecated-bs4-js.mjs` and then manually check any files logged to the console:
+* Use of jQuery is usually a good indicator (e.g. `$(...)`) of BS4 methods, however, slick slider uses jQuery too.
+* Data-attributes may also require updating.
+BS4 `data-<attr>` have been updated to `data-bs-<attr>`